 Students offered admission to the Graduate Diploma will be given a reading list in advance of the first term to help them acquire preparatory familiarity with the subjects they have chosen as their focus.
 This will enable them to proceed to a more comprehensive, critical and in-depth understanding of the selected subject areas and the key methodologies associated with them.

 For modules at Level 6, students will be expected to engage in some independent study of primary and secondary sources, applying their knowledge to new contexts and appreciating the limits and uncertainty of the subject areas studied.

-Students for whom English is their second language should have achieved a score of 6.5 in an IELTS examination, or equivalent.
+Students for whom English is their second language should have achieved a score of 6.5 (with no component under 6.0) in an IELTS examination, or equivalent.
 Please note that TOEFL results are not accepted by Durham University.